mkotsovoulou/python/labs/grades/README.md

 {% next %}

-## Step 1: accpet user input
+## Step 1: accept user input

 First try to accept user input into a variable and display that value.

 ## Step 2: if-then-else

-Then construct the if-them-else statement and display the resulting letter grade.
+Then, construct the if-them-else statement and display the resulting letter grade.

 {% next %}

-## Run your program to see if it compiles and executes
+## Step 3: Run your program to see if it compiles and executes

 ```
 python grades.py
 ```
-## Run your program to see if it compiles and executes
+## Step 4: Test

-test your code with various input and see if the output is the expected one!
+Test your code with various input and see if the output is the expected one!

 {% next %}